pnxtech/umf/README.md

 }
 ```

 The `version` value format is of the form of "umf/major version . minor version . revision version".
-The version field should begin with  `UMF/` (in caps) to identify the JSON as a UMF compatible messsage.
+The version field should begin with  `UMF/` (in caps) to identify the JSON as a UMF compatible message.

 > "...the major number is increased when there are significant jumps in functionality, the minor number is incremented when only minor features or significant fixes have been added, and the revision number is incremented when minor bugs are fixed." - http://en.wikipedia.org/wiki/Software_versioning